TheThingsNetwork/docs/_includes/draft/lopy/_usage.md

 # Usage
 This is how you perform common tasks to use The Things Network on the LoPy.
+This assumes you are familiar with [MicroPython for LoPy](https://docs.pycom.io/lopy/) documentation.

 ## Register your Device EUI

 To [register](../../v2-preview/console/#register-device) your device to a The Things Network application, you will need a unique Device EUI.
 You can either let The Things Network generate a Device EUI or use the unique MAC address of the LoRa module on the LoPy MAC.
+This is how you get the MAC address:

 1. [Start a MicroPython REPL prompt](https://docs.pycom.io/lopy/lopy/tutorial/repl.html), probably via [Telnet](https://docs.pycom.io/lopy/lopy/general.html#telnet-repl).